Master Your Money: Essential Budgeting for 2026

 Regional Inflation-Beating Techniques

-- COLA advantages: Negotiate salary increases based on local inflation
+• COLA advantages: Negotiate salary increases based on local inflation data

-- Cross-border shopping: Drive to neighboring lower-cost states for major purchases
+• Cross-border shopping: Major purchases in neighboring lower-cost states

-- Property tax optimization: Appeal assessments in rising markets
+• Property tax appeals in rising markets — worth checking annually

 The Automation Advantage

-- Direct deposit splits: Paycheck automatically divided between checking, savings, investment accounts
+• Direct deposit splits: Paycheck automatically divided between checking, savings, and investment accounts on arrival

-- Bill autopay: All fixed expenses paid automatically to avoid late fees
+• Bill autopay: All fixed expenses paid automatically — no late fees, no missed payments

-- Investment automation: 401(k), IRA, and taxable investments on autopilot
+• Investment automation: 401(k), IRA, and taxable investments funded automatically each month

 $75,000 Household in California